microsoft/workshop-library/pull_request_template.md

 - [ ] A Call to Action to enhance the workshop with a direct line to Microsoft Learn by linking to an appropriate Learn module.

+- [ ] Code quality check: no authentication keys should be included in solution or sample code

 A reviewer will be assigned to the workshop and will work with you to shape it for production.
 Thank you for your contribution!